Louisville Personal Injury Attorney

 You shouldn’t have to worry about making ends meet and paying for medical bills when someone else is responsible for your injuries.
 Keep reading to learn more about how injury cases work in Louisville, Kentucky.

-How to Negotiate Personal Injury Settlement Without an Attorney
+How to Negotiate Settlement Without a Lawyer

 Don’t immediately accept the insurance company‘s first offer after you send them a letter of intent.
 You must get the insurance adjuster assigned to evaluate your claim the same way he or she would if you were an attorney.
 This means you need to gather all relevant police reports, eyewitness statements, and medical records.
 Present your information to the insurance company and wait for a response.